23. Identity of illness and capitalism

-The starting-point (principle) of the people's university just doesn't mean to open the university only in a quantitative way in order that the population might take part in lectures of research and teaching, neither does it mean some "co-determination" on the subject matters and contents of research and teaching, but people's university means a qualitative determination and control of science, what science ought to be and how to practice it, according to the needs of the population
+The starting-point (principle) of the people's university just doesn't mean to open the university only in a quantitative way in order that the population might take part in lectures of research and teaching, neither does it mean some "co-determination" on the subject matters and contents of research and teaching, but people's university means a qualitative determination and control of science, what science ought to be and how to practice it, according to the needs of the population.

-We often heard the objection expressed by the dogmatic left, that illness was nothing but a transient state, that the patient status is only a transitory one, so that those who are ill could not become revolutionary subjects; but all these arguments have been unmasked as arguments that have nothing to do with the matter as we have taken down in the preceding lines of this text.
+We often heard the objection expressed by the dogmatic left that illness were nothing but a transient state, that the patient status is only a transitory one, so that those who are ill could not become revolutionary subjects; but all these arguments have been unmasked as arguments that have nothing to do with the matter as we have taken down in the preceding lines of this text.
 Nevertheless, the named objections can be disproved to the point of absurdity in a quite direct way: the life of each person is but a transitory state of inorganic matter and therefore no one as a single person could undertake to fight against class oppression and to make a revolution with other currently living persons.
-Of course, such an absurdity is never expressed, but nevertheless it is practiced: there are people who do long-term doctorates on Lukács, others who perform semester after semester seminars on Marx’ labour value theory, etc. – perhaps to convey to the "posterity" some kind of revolutionary tools which they themselves don’t know what to do with?
+Of course, such an absurdity is never expressed, but nevertheless it is practiced: there are people who do long-term doctorates on Lukács, others who semester after semester perform seminars on Marx’ labour value theory, etc. – perhaps to convey to the "posterity" some kind of revolutionary tools which they themselves don’t know what to do with?

 26. Capitalism and its agents as manifestations of nature’s violence

 In the capitalist production process the inhibition of life, which follows from this process, is valorized, exploited and reinforced (= the finally resulting product of the capitalist production is illness).
-If illness expresses itself in the form of protest, capitalism by means of its institution state makes use of various state bodies in order to fight illness: health system, doctors, hospitals, mental hospitals, the judiciary, prisons, police, army.
-By the production of surplus value the life of the workers is gobbled up by capitalism, which in its effect is a violent force of nature raised to a higher level of power (turning life into dead matter, i.e. commodities).
-Thus, judges, physicians, policemen, military men, are nothing but tools, that have to guarantee the smooth running of this life-destroying production process.
-The fight against capitalism – and only this fight is identical to life in this particular society, with which we are dealing at the given historical moment – must be directed against the functions of capitalism and also against its functionaries, whose illness is being valorized and exploited in order to maintain the existing capitalism that acts as a violent force of nature raised to a higher level of power: the lack of life as power (50).
+If illness expresses itself in the form of protest, capitalism by means of its institution, the state, makes use of various state bodies in order to fight illness: health system, doctors, hospitals, mental hospitals, the judiciary, prisons, police, army.
+By the production of surplus value, the life of the workers is gobbled up by capitalism, which in its effect is a violent force of nature raised to a higher level of power (turning life into dead matter, i.e. commodities).
+Thus, judges, physicians, policemen, military men, are nothing but tools that have to guarantee the smooth running of this life-destroying production process.
+The fight against capitalism – and only this fight is identical to life in this particular society, with which we are dealing at the given historical moment – must be directed against the functions of capitalism and also against its functionaries, whose illness is being valorized and exploited in order to maintain the existing capitalism that acts as a violent force of nature raised to a higher level of power: the lack of life as power (Note 50).

 27. All about physicians, lawyers, university professors, the health system, the judiciary, science